 Two architects and a sculptor started Blu Dot in a Minneapolis studio in 1997 and have been designing modern pieces in the same space since then.
 Bestsellers like the Decade Chair and the Woodrow Bed are a minimalism lover's dream.

 From graphic tees to mini waffle irons, there is almost nothing you can't buy at Urban Outfitters.
-So it should come as no surprise that the hipster clothing hotspot also has a compelling selection of minimalist furniture, from bar stools and side tables to daybeds and storage cabinets.
+So it should come as no surprise that the hipster clothing hotspot also has a compelling selection of minimalist furniture, including bar stools, storage cabinets and organizers, side tables, dressers, and more.
 Blonde wood abounds.

 Similar to the Finnish Design Shop, the Danish Design Store carries lots of Scandinavian brands and designers.
 Come here for the minimalist works of Arne Jacobsen, Hans J. Wegner, Finn Juhl, GamFratesi, and more.